Dumping GMB Dupes:

 One Is the Loneliest Number...

-We’ve had what to say about your practice’s GoogleMyBusiness listing (GMB) as an essential billboard for your practice, given that 90% of online searches are on Google.
+We’ve had a lot to say about your practice’s GoogleMyBusiness listing (GMB) as an essential billboard for your practice, given that 90% of online searches are on Google.

 It’s also essential to your online presence to have only one GMB that is claimed and verified.
 One and not more.
 This brings us to one of the most common problems we deal with at EyeCarePro on behalf of our clients—duplicate GMB listings.

-It's Essential to Have One, and Only One GMB
+It's Essential To Have Only One GMB (and No More!)

 Having multiple GMBs for the same business name and address is a big problem.
 And you may not even be aware that there are multiple GMBs floating out there.
 At EyeCarePro, we have years of experience claiming and verifying GMB listings, and dealing with duplicates that do occasionally pop up.
 We hope this information helps you achieve better online performance for your practice, bringing more new patients through the door!